lufinkey/BrowserCommand/README.md

 	});
 	```

 	All function calls will return a promise unless a callback was passed as an argument.
+Resolved values will not have any function attributes or special property descriptors (sorry haven't solved that yet).